 How to cope with the pressure of job hunting

-- Manage your stress by managing your time.
 Structuring how and when you apply for jobs can help to clear your head and help you to focus.
-Organise your tasks and create a timetable of when you’ll carry out each task at a specific time, and remember to include breaks!
-It’s crucial to set boundaries for yourself as it will give you a sense of control so makes sure your job search isn’t eating into every second of your day.
+Organise your tasks and create a timetable of when you’ll carry out each task at a specific time.
+Remember to include breaks!
+It’s crucial to set boundaries for yourself as it will give you a sense of control.
+Making sure your job search isn’t eating into every second of your day.
 Staying up late at night applying for jobs won’t do any good for your overall productivity or mental health.
 Create a schedule and stick to it!

 You’re not alone, ask others for support if you need it.